vsoftphuong/cwac-parcel/README.markdown

 what CWAC module you are having issues with, and be sure to include source code and stack traces if you are encountering crashes.

+If you have encountered what is clearly a bug, please post an [issue](https://github.com/commonsguy/cwac-parcel/issues).
+Be certain to include complete steps for reproducing the issue.

+Do not ask for help via Twitter.

 Release Notes
 -------------
 v0.2.0: converted to Android library project